Devonta Freeman Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 - In last week's matchup with the Bengals, Freeman ran for 17 yards on six carries while scoring one touchdown on the ground.

-- In his last three games, Freeman has piled up 25 carries for 103 yards (34.3 per game) and one touchdown.
+- In his last three games, Freeman has 103 rushing yards (34.3 per game) on 25 carries with one touchdown.

 Freeman's Baltimore Teammates